 In fact, many foreigners treat Thailand as a 2nd home, spending months in rented accommodation.
 This necessitates a periodic visa-run, typically a day-trip to Malaysia to renew the 30-day visa when re-entering Thailand.

-We shouldn’t have been too surprised then by the predominance of Russian tourists in Phuket.
+We shouldn’t have been too surprised then by the predominance of Russian and East European tourists in Phuket.

 Cycling around the island – Beware the traffic!